DaycareIQ/blog.daycareiq.com/_posts/2015-11-07-The-First-NDP-Budget-In-Alberta.md

 title: The First NDP Budget in Alberta
 published: true
 ---
 With the federal election over, the political picture in this country is a little bit clearer.
 Rachel Notley and the Alberta NDP party released the 2015 budget.
-You can read the whole thing [here](http://finance.alberta.ca/publications/budget/budget2015-october/index.html) but we at DaycareIQ know you are busy and want to summarize the section important to child care.
+You can read the whole thing [here](http://finance.alberta.ca/publications/budget/budget2015-october/index.html) but we at DaycareIQ know you are busy and want to summarize the sections important to child care.

 #Alberta Child Benefit